CMASCenter/pcluster-cmaq/docs/index.md

 ## Overview

 This document provides tutorials and information on how users can create High Performance Computers (Single Virtual Machine (VM) or ParallelCluster) on Amazon Web Service (AWS) using the AWS Web Interface or AWS Command Line Interface.
 The tutorials are aimed at users with cloud computing experience that are already familiar with Amazon Web Service (AWS).
-For those with no cloud computing experience we recommend reviewing the Additional Resources listed in [chapter 16](user_guide_pcluster/help/index.md) of this document.
+For those with no cloud computing experience we recommend signing up for a free AWS Educate account, as it is open to any individual, regardless of where they are in their education, technical experience, or career journey.
+Learn, practice, and evaluate cloud skills in real time without creating an Amazon or AWS account.
+AWS Educate